 Check out all of these variations on the TRX Lunge so you can get the most out of your TRX lower body workouts.
+Want to find the perfect lunge variations for your fitness level?
+Take our quick assessment quiz to get a customized leg workout plan.
 The TRX Lunge is a must for anyone who wants to improve his lower limb strength, endurance, balance and overall function.
 The movement is a great functional exercise that works the foot/ankle, knee and hip joints but also the associated muscles, ligaments and tendons.

 While the typically prescribed gym-based lunge is performed anteriorly in the sagittal plane, there are a multitude of variations of the lunge that should be trained in addition to this.